By Helen Godfrey, MA, NCC, BCC, LPC

 If you are a career changer or someone with a lot of experience, you bring a lot of value to the workplace and, most likely, a strong opinion of how things should be done.
 You too will want to vet the work culture to see if they are open to suggestions if this is important to you.
 If you accept the job, you may need to prepare yourself for different processes.
 Stay open.
 Who knows?
 You may prefer this way more than the way you’ve been doing things.

 “There are no traffic jams along the extra mile.” – Roger Staubach

 The best employees go above and beyond the call of duty.
 A quick note of caution: make sure that the extra work you are doing is not stepping on anyone else’s toes.
 If you are doing something outside of your job description, be sure to run your idea by your manager and ask for feedback.

 Most managers appreciate employees who see problems, have solutions, and actually work to implement the solutions.

 “Expect the best, plan for the worst and prepare to be surprised.” – Denis Waitley

 I am always surprised at how many people don’t bring a notebook and pen to a meeting.
 This is the day and age of information overload, yet people don’t write things down.
 Bring a pen and paper wherever you go.
 Write things down.
-There are actually studies which link memory and writing things down.
-Writing it down helps you remember even if you don't refer back to your notes.
+There are actually studies that prove that the physical act of writing things down helps you remember.

 You may notice that your energy is spent worrying.
 You may be worried about all the things you have to remember to do.
 Write them down.
 You may notice that, even if you don’t consciously check the task off your to-do list, it will get done.
 Look back at your notes and see how many items were on your list and are now complete.